Producers have a significant investment in replacement heifers.

 A heifer that isn’t nutritionally prepared at the time of calving and through the next rebreeding cycle may have reduced milk production, and her calf may have a lower weaning weight.

 Additionally, the postpartum interval may be longer causing the heifer to get bred late in the breeding season or, in some cases, not get bred at all.
-Research shows that heifers that are not in adequate body condition can have a 24 percent reduction in rebreeding success2.
+Research shows that heifers that are not in adequate body condition can have a 24 percent reduction in rebreeding success

 In the majority of the herds we see today, producers would like to improve their rate of success in rebreeding first-calf heifers.
 With a high-quality nutrition program delivered at strategic times, we can substantially improve the rate of success at an economical cost.